MikeRow/BananoPHP/README.md

 ## To do

-* Add IPC call classes
+* Add IPC class
-* Add nano_lib functions as standalone
+* Add IPC support for ncm

 ## Credits